Cemetery Road — A Victorian front, taken back to first principles.

 Duration 8 weeks

-When we first turned up at this house, the front garden was a slab of cracked concrete with weeds coming through the seams and a broken iron stump where the old railings had been.
+When we first walked round, the front garden was a slab of cracked concrete with weeds coming through the seams and a broken iron stump where the railings had once been.
 Someone had painted a red shape on the path in spray paint years before.
-The bin was on the front and the rubbish was off the front.
-It looked like every other tired Victorian on every street round here.
+The bin was on the front; the rubbish was off it.

-The brief was simple.
-Make it look like it should.
-So that's what we did.
+The brief was simple: bring it back to what it should be.
+So we did.

-The wall went first.
-We took the lot down and rebuilt it in matching London stocks with red brick detailing, the way it would have been built in the 1880s.
+The wall came down first.
+We rebuilt it in matching London stocks with red brick detailing, in the bond and proportion the house was built in.
 Sandstone pier caps on top, fitted to the right profile.
-The railings are cast iron, made to match the originals you still see further up the street.
-The gate hinges off the brickwork, not the railings, which is the way it was done back then and the way it should still be done now.
+The railings are cast iron, made to match the originals further up the street.
+The gate hinges off the brickwork, not the railings — the way it would have been built in the 1880s.

-The path is encaustic tile — proper Victorian geometric, laid by hand.
-Not a sticker, not a printed porcelain copy, the actual fired tile in the original pattern.
+The path is encaustic tile, hand-laid in pattern.
+Proper Victorian geometric, fired in the original way.
 The threshold step is York stone, bedded properly, level the first time.
-The brickwork on the house itself was repointed where it had failed and left alone where it hadn't.
+The brickwork on the house itself was repointed where the joints had failed and left alone where they hadn't.
 You don't fix what isn't broken.

 It took longer than a quick concrete-and-trellis job would have done, and it cost more.
-But it'll still look like this in fifty years, which is the point.
+It will still look like this in fifty years, which is the point.

 Considering a similar project?